 How many bromine tablets do you need for an inflatable hot tub?

-Inflatable hot tubs also need bromine, and the process of maintaining water balance is the same as a fixed hot tub.
-The number of bromine tablets will depend upon the current levels of bromine and the volume of the hot tub.
+Inflatable hot tubs also need bromine, and maintaining water balance is the same as a fixed hot tub.
+The number of bromine tablets will depend upon the current bromine levels and the hot tub volume.
 That is one one-inch tablet per 100 gallons of water to maintain a bromine level of 2 ppm.

-How often do I need to add bromine tablets to my hot tub?
+How often do I need to add bromine tablets?

-The answer to it depends upon the current bromine levels of your hot tub water.
+The answer depends upon the current bromine levels of your hot tub water.
 Since bromine is a sanitizer, it is best to test the levels daily or once every couple of days.
-You must add tablets in appropriate quantities to keep the bromine levels between 3-5 ppm.
+Add tablets in appropriate quantities to keep the bromine levels between 3-5 ppm.